gnafit/gna/doc/source/reactor.rst

 *really* used in the final computation, thus making your papers more honest.

-The other consequence of that design, is that you don't always get the exact function you may be interested in.
+The other consequence of that design is that you don't always get the exact function you may be interested in.
 For example, let's try to run juno with the first order IBD::